VRS X Operator's Handbook

 - confirm icon mapping is not overriding expected silhouette behavior,

-- verify aircraft records include the expected type/operator metadata.
+- verify aircraft records include the expected type/operator metadata,

 4. Theme-related map visuals